Athens, the Capital City of Greece

 The museum contains an interesting copy of the lost Athena from Parthenon, the captivating bronze Boy on a Horse, and some amusing Pan figures.
 There is also a collection of small Greek bronzes that have been cleaned and shine to look as if they could be on sale in a tourist shop.

-At the top of the Lycabettus, visit the tiny 19th-century church of Aghios Georgios, where Georgios Nikolakopoulos, an artist steeped in the Greek Orthodox spirit, has repainted the interior, with that elusive, rather mystical quality that you can sometimes still find among contemporary Greek crafts people.
+At the top of the Lycabettus, visit the tiny 19th-century church of Agios Georgios, where Giorgos Nikolakopoulos, an artist steeped in the Greek Orthodox spirit, has repainted the interior, with that elusive, rather mystical quality that you can sometimes still find among contemporary Greek crafts people.
 There is also a cafe-restaurant with a panoramic view some steps down from the church.

 Getting Around in Athens